 Jans has been carrying Patagonia Capilene products since they were brought to the outdoor market.
 And while other brand’s baselayers are competitive, Capilene baselayers have a special spot in our hearts.
 Our Experts have been using these technical baselayers for years and for many of us, they are the only ones we will reach for.
-So what is Patagonia Capilene and what do all the numbers and weights mean?
+So what is Patagonia Capilene and what do all the different weights mean?

-Capilene 4 Expedition Weight
+Capilene Thermal Weight

-By Paul Boyle, Marketing Specialist
+By: Paul Boyle, Marketing Specialist